18F/development-guide/project_setup/docker/README.md

 If using Django, Atul has written a [manage.py library](https://github.com/18F/calc/blob/0994b0aa496e9ec11224cb403b8f6b408ba5eb04/docker_django_management.py) which intelligently selects between docker-compose and the local environment.
-If we can describe all of our one-time commands via Django, this tact may get you going faster.
+If we can describe all of our one-time commands via Django, this tactic may get you going faster.

 ### Are Dockerfiles needed?